 The specialist options build on AS level content and explore how psychology can be applied in a range of contexts.
 Candidates are required to study how psychology is applied in two of the following four areas: Clinical psychology, Consumer psychology, Health psychology, and Organisational psychology.
 The issues and debates considered at A Level are:

-The application of psychology to everyday life Cultural bias Individual and situational explanations Reductionism (versus holism) Nature versus nurture Psychometrics The use of children in psychological research Determinism (versus free-will) The use of animals in psychological research Longitudinal research
+The application of psychology to everyday life Individual and situational explanations Nature versus nurture The use of children in psychological research The use of animals in psychological research Cultural bias Reductionism (versus holism) Psychometrics Determinism (versus free-will) Longitudinal research The use of animals in psychological research Longitudinal research

-Paper 1 - Approaches, issues & debates Written exam: 1 hour 30 minutes - 60 marks 50% of the AS level 25% of the A level Paper 2 - Research methods Written exam: 1 hour 30 minutes - 60 marks 50% of the AS level 25% of the A level Paper 3 - Specialist options: Approaches, issues & debates Written exam - 1 hour 30 minutes - 60 marks 25% of the A Level Paper 4 - Specialist options: application & research methods Written exam - 1 hour 30 minutes - 60 marks 25% of the A level
+Paper 1 - Approaches, issues & debates Paper 2 - Research methods Written exam: 1 hour 30 minutes - 60 marks Written exam: 1 hour 30 minutes - 60 marks 50% of the AS level 50% of the AS level 25% of the A level 25% of the A level Paper 3 - Specialist options: Approaches, issues & debates Written exam - 1 hour 30 minutes - 60 marks 25% of the A Level Paper 4 - Specialist options: application & research methods Written exam - 1 hour 30 minutes - 60 marks 25% of the A level